 We are seeking:

 - 911 dispatch tape

 - A patrol car that worked the old Rt.
 66

 - Driving simulator

 Please click the button below if you have there or any other equipment and police-related/in-kind donations.

 A special message from Senator Rick Scott regarding the Law Enforcement Eternal Flame project.

-The year 2020 is a very special one for the American Police Hall of Fame (APHF)!
-We began our journey of honoring police officers SIXTY YEARS AGO and are still going strong!
-This year we would like to begin our very first Docent Program and welcome YOU to join us!!
+Last year, we began our very first Docent Program and we acquired some wonderful associates who have really made a difference!!
 What is a DOCENT?
 A volunteer educator!
 Museum docents should have an interest in supporting law enforcement officers, a positive attitude, and a willingness to learn.
+We are still looking for interested docents!
 Click below to learn more.